observablehq/framework/docs/javascript/imports.md

 Framework downloads `npm:` imports from the [npm package registry](https://www.npmjs.com/) via the [jsDelivr CDN](https://www.jsdelivr.com/esm).
 Unlike [imports from `node_modules`](#node-imports), you don’t have to install `npm:` imports — just import, and the cloud shall provide. 😌

 By default, npm imports resolve to the latest version of the given package.
-Imported versions are resolved on build, or during preview after you clear your [npm cache](#self-hosting-of-npm-imports) and restart the server.
+Imported versions are resolved on build or during preview and cached in your [npm cache](#self-hosting-of-npm-imports).
 To load an earlier or specific version of a package, add a [semver range](https://docs.npmjs.com/about-semantic-versioning).
 For example, to load major version 1 of canvas-confetti:

 ```js run=false
 import confetti from "npm:canvas-confetti@1";